annshsingh/FlutterWidgetGuide/README.md

 My experience with flutter has been great thus far.</br> I hope you like it too.
 </br>The project is developed in [Dart](https://www.dartlang.org/) language.</br>
-All the files are listed in the [/lib](https://github.com/annshsingh/flutter-widget-guide/tree/master/lib) folder.
+All the files are listed in the [/lib](https://github.com/annshsingh/flutter-widget-guide/tree/master/lib) folder.</br>
+#### :star: the repo to show some :heart: and motivate me to work on the project :smiley:

 ## Learn more on Flutter
 [Official Flutter documentation](https://flutter.dev/docs)</br>